-All healthcare workers in the state of Illinois are required to receive a yearly Influenza vaccine; and documentation of annual vaccination for the current flu season is required for all students.

-- Incoming students for the Fall semester must wait until September / October to receive the Influenza vaccine and upload proof of vaccination for the current flu season. - Incoming students for the Spring & Summer semesters are required to provide proof of vaccination by the health record deadline. - A "flu shot" sticker for the current flu season must be displayed on the student's badge.
-This sticker can be obtained in the Health Nurse office. - The only exemptions allowed in the state of Illinois are for 1) a religious reason or 2) a valid medical reason. - Any student requesting a religious or medical exemption who does not receive the flu vaccine must complete the appropriate paperwork.
-Please contact the Health Nurse directly at (309)655-2221.
+- All healthcare workers (including students) in the state of Illinois are required to receive a yearly Influenza vaccine.
+Documentation of an annual vaccination for the current flu season is required for all students and must be uploaded to the College-selected vendor website. - ➤ Incoming students for the fall semester must wait until September / October to receive the Influenza vaccine and upload proof of vaccination for the current flu season. - ➤ Incoming students for the spring semester are required to provide proof of vaccination by the health record deadlines. - A "flu shot" sticker for the current flu season must be displayed on the student's badge.
+This sticker can be obtained in the Health Nurse office.
+You will not be allowed in class or clinical without a sticker. - The only exemptions allowed in the state of Illinois are for 1) a sincere, deeply held religious objection or 2) a valid medical reason.
+General philosophical or personal beliefs are not considered to be a valid reason. - Any student requesting a religious or medical exemption must complete the appropriate paperwork and submit it along with supporting documentation for approval.
+Please contact the Health Nurse directly at (309) 655-2221.
+The documentation will be reviewed, and the student will be notified of approval or denial of the exemption.

-If you do not receive a flu shot, please be aware that you will be required to wear a mask, covering both nares and mouth, at all times when in the College of Nursing building, Saint Francis Medical Center building(s), practice lab, or any clinical site when flu precautions are in place.
-Reviewed by A & P Committee: 2/26/2016, 4/26/2019 Approved by College Senate: 3/18/2016, 5/23/2019
+If a student does not receive a flu shot due to an approved medical or religious exemption, that student will be required to wear a mask, covering both nares and mouth, at all times when in the College of Nursing building, Saint Francis Medical Center building(s), practice lab, or any clinical site when flu precautions are in place.